vojtaholik/gatsby-theme-simplecast/gatsby-theme-simplecast/README.md

 # Gatsby Theme Simplecast

-Gatsby theme that sources data from Simplecast API which can be combined with Markdown files to associate more information for each episode.
+Gatsby theme that sources data from Simplecast API which can be combined with Markdown files to associate more information to each episode.
 Inspired by [syntax.fm](http://syntax.fm).

 [→ Preview Theme](https://gatsby-theme-simplecast.netlify.com)